 Missed payments are shown as a single digit.

 If you miss six payments or more, the lender may record a default against you.
-The default will remain on your file for at least three years.
-Some creditors will see this information going back six years.
+The default will remain on your file for six years.

 When a lender considers your loan application, they will see the current status of your account.
-A recent ‘1’ missed payment is almost certain to lead to your application being declined.
+A recent ‘1’ missed payment might mean your application will be declined.
 Some lenders may interpret this as you being in financial difficulty, right now.

-Additionally, the worst status for the last 12, 24 and 36 months is displayed.
-Consequently, even if you’ve cleared a missed payment, your credit file will state if you missed any repayments over the last three years.
+Additionally, the worse status for the last 12, 24 and 36 months is often displayed to a lender checking your credit file.
+Consequently, even if you’ve paid off a previous missed payment, your credit file will state if you missed any repayments over the last three years.

 Why are missed payments important?